 2. Flax seed eggs or apple sauce are fine for egg replacers.

-3. Coconut sugar can be used instead of cane sugar, but you probably won't achieve the shine and the flavor will be more maple sugar-ish.
+3. Coconut sugar can be used instead of cane sugar, but you probably won't achieve the shine and the flavor will be more maple.

-4. Cacao or cocoa powder can be used.
+4. Cocoa powder is best, but cacao powder can also be used.

 5. Olive oil or avocado oil can be used

-6. Oreo cookies now come in a gluten-free version so by all means, use those if you need the brownies to be GF.
+6. Oreo cookies now come in a gluten-free version so by all means, use those if you need the brownies to be gluten-free.

 Step 1.
 Preheat oven to 350 F. Line an 8x8-inch baking pan with parchment paper.

 Step 2.
-Stir together 2 tbsp ground flax seeds and 5 tbsp of water and set aside for 10 minutes to thicken.
+Stir together 2 tablespoon ground flax seeds and 5 tablespoon of water and set aside for 10 minutes to thicken.

 Step 3.
-Add sugar and ½ cup of water to a sauce pan, simmer until all sugar is melted.
-Do not leave it alone or let it boil, and continuously stir.
-It should take about 5 minutes to melt all the sugar and render the water clearish.
+Add sugar and ½ cup of water to a sauce pan, simmer on low and stir until all sugar is melted.
+Do not leave it alone or let it boil, and it's very important to continuously stir.
+It should take about 2-3 minutes to melt all the sugar and render the water clear yet golden.
+See the recipe card for helpful images.

 Step 4.
 Throw the rest of the ingredients into the bowl and stir or hand-mix until just combined.
 Do not over mix or you will incorporate too much air and throw off the texture.

 Step 5.
-Pour mixture into the baking pan, layer with broken oreos, and bake for roughly 35-42 minute or until the top crackles.
+Pour mixture into the baking pan, layer with broken Oreos, and bake for roughly 30-35 minute or until the top crackles.

 If you try my recipes, please leave a comment and rating below and tag me on your Instagram post with @greensmoothiegourmet so I can see and share your remakes!!